René Lévesque

 René Lévesque (Note: Pronounced /ləˈvɛk/ lə-VEK, /leɪ-/ lay--; /fr/) (August 24, 1922 – November 1, 1987) was a Canadian politician and journalist who served as the 23rd premier of Quebec from 1976 to 1985.
 He was the first Québécois political leader since Confederation to seek, through a referendum, a mandate to negotiate the political independence of Quebec.
 Starting his career as a reporter, and radio and television host, he later became known for his eminent role in Quebec's nationalization of hydro-electric companies and as an ardent defender of Quebec sovereignty.
 He was the founder of the Parti Québécois, and before that, a Liberal minister in the Lesage government from 1960 to 1966.

 Early life

-Lévesque was born in the Hôtel Dieu Hospital in Campbellton, New Brunswick, on August 24, 1922.
+Lévesque was born in Campbellton, New Brunswick, on August 24, 1922.
 He was raised in New Carlisle, Quebec, on the Gaspé Peninsula, by his parents, Diane (née Dionne) and Dominic Lévesque, a lawyer.
-He had three siblings, André, Fernand and Alice.
+He had three younger siblings: André, Fernand and Alice.
 His father died when Lévesque was 14 years old.